 - John Galloway, Advisory Teacher for ICT, SEN and Inclusion

-“I’ve been using Crick Software’s Clicker program since iteration 4, so have had the opportunity to follow its development over 20+ years.
+“I’ve been using Crick Software’s Clicker program since iteration 4, so I’ve had the opportunity to follow its development over 20+ years.
 Every time a major update is released, I am quite simply blown away by the improvements.
 I am definitely one of Crick’s biggest fans!”

 - Claire Barnes, Willow Dene School